 A Registered Retirement Income Fund (RRIF) is the second stage in an RRSP’s lifetime, during which the holder must withdraw a minimum amount from the account annually.

 An RRSP can be turned into a RRIF at any time, but it must be completed by the end of the year in which the holder turns 71.
 Regardless of the holder’s age, RRIFs have required withdrawals which must be taken starting the year after the RRSP-RRIF conversion, and each dollar withdrawn is taxed as income.
-These required withdrawals are based on a percentage of the assets in the RRIF at the beginning of the calendar year, which increases over time, and increases more sharply past age 72 (about 5.5% per year at age 72).
-Full minimum withdrawal rates are available on the Canada Revenue Agency’s website.
+These required withdrawals are based on a percentage of the assets in the RRIF at the beginning of the calendar year, and increase over time, and increase more sharply past age 72 (about 5.5% per year at age 72.
+Full minimum withdrawal rates here: https://www.taxtips.ca/rrsp/rrif-minimum-withdrawal-factors.htm).
 By age 94 and beyond, RRIF holders must withdraw 20% each year.
 RRIFs can be converted back to RRSPs any time before age 72, but past age 72 they must remain as RRIFs permanently.
-The same investments that can be held inside an RRSP can be held inside a RRIF as well.

 There are a number of other important differences between RRSPs and RRIFs.